You know you grew up in a small town when…

 No one knows where you are from.

 You meet someone new.
 They ask where you are from.
 You contemplate on what you should tell them because you know they have never heard of your town before.
 Should you say the nearest city?
 Or is that lying?
 Your palms are sweaty.
 Okay, I was exaggerating that a bit with the last part but in all seriousness no one knows where you are from.
 I’ve learned to explain it by naming two cities and saying I live somewhere in the middle.
-The best part is when someone insists on you telling them the name of the town even though you know they have never heard of it before.
+The best part is when someone insists on knowing them the name of your town even though you know they have never heard of it before.
 You go ahead with their wishes and sure enough they have no idea where it is.

 Even though there were times when I hated growing up in a small town, I wouldn’t ever trade it for anything else.